Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Ten lab members sitting on a patio at a restaurant

-Lab in September 2022.
-Missing from picture: Nico, Marianne, Sarah B. and HK
+Lab group in September 2022.
+Missing from picture: Nico, Marianne, Sarah B., and HK

 Twelve lab members on a virtual call